nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * List of possible tags you can search for are found in the [Tag Table](#tag-table)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Tags make it easy for you to find your target audience.
+Tags make it easy for you to categorise your contacts into different groups.
 </div>

 Examples: